CollierCZ/docs-media/java-rx-sdk-reame.md

 // Kentico Cloud project Id
 String projectId = "683771be-aa26-4887-b1b6-482f56418ffd";

-// Type resolvers are required as they convert the content items to models in runtime based on 'system.type'
+// Type resolvers are required as they convert the content items to models in runtime based on the 'system.type'
 // property of your items.
 List<TypeResolver<?>> typeResolvers = new ArrayList<>();

-// First you need to create models representing your items.
+// First you need to create the models representing your items.
-// Following is an example of the sample Cafe type.
+// The following is an example of the sample 'Cafe' type.
 // Note that type resolvers are optional and you are not required to use them.
 However, the best
 // practise is to use safe types instead of relying on dynamic objects and values. public final class Cafe extends ContentItem {